 Description

-Naz holds a Business Administration degree from Northern Alberta Institute of Technology, where she made the dean’s honor roll.
+Naz holds a Business Administration degree from Northern Alberta Institute of Technology, where she made the dean’s honour roll.
 She specialized in human resources management and has a unique perspective from working with First Nations in the past.
 Before joining the ICE team in 2022, Naz spent more than five years at the Royal Alberta Museum in Edmonton, where she supported Indigenous community relations.
-When Naz isn’t hard at work, she enjoys powerlifting, watching documentaries, and listening to audiobooks, all while honouring her Fijian roots through her lifestyle.
+When Naz isn’t hard at work, she enjoys watching documentaries, and spending time in the mountains with nature, all while honouring her Fijian roots through her lifestyle.

 Name